Murder on the Orient Express (2001 film): Plot

 Hercule Poirot is travelling on the Orient Express.
-While on the journey, Poirot meets a very close friend Bouc, who works for the Compagnie Internationale des Wagons-Lits.
+While on the journey, Poirot meets a very close friend, Wolfgang Bouc, who works for the Compagnie Internationale des Wagons-Lits.
 The train is stopped when a landslide blocks the line on the second night out from Istanbul, and American millionaire Samuel Edward Ratchett is found stabbed to death the next morning.

 Since no footprints are visible around the train and the doors to the other cars were locked, it seems that the murderer must still be among the passengers in Ratchett's car.
 Poirot and Bouc work together to solve the case.
 They are aided by Pierre Michel, the middle-aged French conductor of the car.

 A key to the solution is Ratchett's revealed involvement in the Armstrong tragedy in the United States several years earlier, in which a baby was kidnapped and then murdered.
-(The fictitious Armstrong case, inspired by the real-life kidnapping of Charles Lindbergh's baby boy.)
+(The fictitious Armstrong case was inspired by the real-life kidnapping of Charles Lindbergh's baby boy.)